 5 Tips for Protecting Your Skin from the Sun

-It’s summertime weather, and many of us are headed to the beach for sand, surf and sun!
-But don’t forget—skin cancer will affect 9,500 people every day, and 1 in 5 people will get skin cancer in their lifetime.
+It’s summertime, and many of us are headed to the beach for sand, surf and sun!
+But don’t forget— skin cancer affects 9,500 people every day, and 1 in 5 people get skin cancer in their lifetime.
 Don’t let yourself be a statistic!

 - If you are going to be outside for extended periods, aim for an SPF of at least 30 with both UVA and UVB protection.

 - Apply every 2 hours, and reapply every time you swim or sweat.

 - You need about 1.5 ounces of sunscreen to cover the whole body - that amount is about the size of a shot glass.
 Additionally, you need a nickel-sized amount for your face.
 For spray sunscreens, apply until the area is glistening, which is about 6 seconds per body part.
 Be sure to rub it in.

 - UVA rays penetrate car windows, so sun protection is important in the car, too.

 - Sunscreen expires, so check those dates on the tube under the counter!